danintel/sawtooth-faq/transaction-processing.rst

 What does this message mean: ``Have not received a chain head from peers.``
 -----------------------------
-This message has been seen when a node is not running a transaction processor.
+This message has been seen when a node is not running a needed transaction processor.
+A new node needs to run all the transaction processors required for all the supported transaction families in this Sawtooth blockchain network.

 How do I debug a transaction processor?
 ---------------------------